High Ercall Primary School

 • are equipped with the scientific skills required to understand the uses and implications of science, today and for the future.

 At High Ercall we believe that the transfer of skills from the other core subjects is important and necessary to the teaching of Science.
 The quality and variety of language that pupils hear and speak are key factors in developing their scientific vocabulary and articulating scientific concepts clearly and precisely.
 We ensure that pupils are assisted in making their thinking clear, both to themselves and others, and we build secure foundations by using discussion to probe and remedy their misconceptions.
 We feel that pupils should be able to describe processes and key characteristics in their own words, but they should also be familiar with, and use, technical terminology accurately.
-We enable them to build up an extended specialist vocabulary, which is supported through our use of ‘vocabulary mats’ for each topic area and Key Stage.
+We enable them to build up an extended specialist vocabulary, which is supported through our use of ‘vocabulary mats or walls’ in classrooms for each topic area and Key Stage.
 Pupils are also taught, and are expected, to apply their mathematical knowledge to their understanding of science, including collecting, presenting and analysing data as part of working scientifically.
 These links with maths ensure that disciplinary knowledge is gained and maintained through regular rehearsal.

 We ensure that the Working Scientifically skills are built-on and developed throughout children’s time at the school so that they can apply their knowledge of science when using equipment, conducting investigations, building arguments and explaining concepts confidently.
 This enables them to continue to ask questions and be curious about their surroundings.